 Addiction Treatment Program Overview

 At Laguna Treatment Hospital, substance abuse rehabilitation brings together addiction therapy individualized for your needs and our exclusive curriculum, Embracing Change: Recovery for Life.
-As a preeminent dual diagnosis treatment center, we can provide comprehensive care built on the foundations of research-based therapeutic modalities.
+As a preeminent co-occurring disorder treatment center, we can provide comprehensive care built on the foundations of research-based therapeutic modalities.

 Motivational Interviewing (MI)